thaiquangphat/ml-pupils/docs/implementation.md

 - **processed/**: Save processed data in `.npz` format.
 Newly created dataset will be processed and save as `train.npz` and `test.npz`.

 ### Models
+Each subfolder dedicate to a model implementation.
+For example, `ann/` have ann.py (define necesarry classes, functions, default arguments,...), train.py (define `train`function), eval.py (define `evaluate` function)/
-Include python files implementing ML models, for example decision_tree.py.
-Each model must implement a `train` and a `evaluate` function
+Each model must implement a `train` and a `evaluate` function in their corresponding .py file.

 #### Train
 ```
 train(dataset, save_dir, **args**)